MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/versions/package-version-9.3.2204.md

 - Enabled support for right-to-left languages (Arabic and Hebrew) for the [Dataverse starter portal](../create-portal.md).
 More information: [Support Languages](../configure/enable-multiple-language-support.md#supported-languages).

-- Enabled choices attribute in attribute selector on basic form metadata to enable configuring multiple choice code component.
+- Enabled choices attribute on basic form metadata.
+More information: [Configure basic form metadata](../configure/configure-basic-form-metadata.md).

 - CAPTCHA capabilities is hidden from basic form components in the China region.